Questions relating to Composting

 Bioglitter™ is designed to biodegrade quickly and safely in natural freshwater environments.
 Ronald Britton Ltd uses TÜV OK biodegradable WATER certification as a simple and clear means of communicating this fact to our customers.

 We believe OK biodegradable WATER certification cuts through the confusion.
-Moreover, the ISO 14851/2 tests at the heart of this certification are also specified by ECHA for determination of whether or not a polymeric material is considered a microplastic.
+Moreover, the ISO 14851 and ISO 14852 tests at the heart of this certification are also specified by ECHA for determination of whether or not a polymeric material is considered a microplastic.

 - Bioglitter™ biodegrades quickly and safely in the natural environment